x-team/css-modules-crash-course/stages/02-solving-the-naming-problem/notes.md

 CSS Modules ensures we always have a unique name, so we can just use the most obvious name within the context of a component.

 Also consider how this relates to dependencies.
-If we're using global selectors, we might have code dependencies coming from everywhere.
+If we're using global selectors, we potentially have code dependencies coming from everywhere.
 If the component "owns" its css, we have confidence that these classnames are only depended on by 1 isolated part of our code.
 </div>